mdshw5/blog/tang-band-microsub-passive-radiator.md

 cone size, these are very capable speakers, with relatively flat response between 80-20,000hz, and noticeable extension down to 70hz.
-These are the first speakers that I've listened to that use a [passive radiator design](https://en.wikipedia.org/wiki/Passive_radiator_(speaker)), which improves their bass reproduction and also increases their power handling, with a descreased overall sensitivity.
+These are the first speakers that I've listened to that use a [passive radiator design](https://en.wikipedia.org/wiki/Passive_radiator_(speaker)), which improves their bass reproduction and also increases their power handling, with a decreased overall sensitivity.
 I really like the idea of designing the smallest possible speaker cabinet that can perform well in a relatively small space, and so I decided that my system needed more bass.